kglw-dot-net/phase1/setlists/_posts/2023-03-23-troxy-london.md

 [^1]: With an extra verse from The Grim Reaper

 #### Notes
 Sadie Sorceress was dedicated to Ambrose's 99-year-old grandmother and contained an extra verse from The Grim Reaper.
-Am I in Heaven? contained “animals in Australia” and I Am Not a Man Unless I Have a Woman quotes, Head On/Pill, Shanghai & unidentified/new song teases & quotes and Ice V, Hot Water, & The Dripping Tap teases.
+Am I in Heaven? contained “animals in Australia” and I Am Not a Man Unless I Have a Woman quotes, Head On/Pill, Shanghai & unidentified/new song teases & quotes and Ice V, Hot Water, The Dripping Tap, & Sea of Trees teases.